 Rob's assignment was a homecoming for him: He grew up in Rancho Cucamonga, graduated from Alta Loma High School and earned his broadcast journalism degree from the University of Southern California.

-Rob says it's exciting to cover stories that are meaningful to the people of the Inland Empire.
+Rob is excited to connect with our viewers in Riverside County and San Bernardino County, and cover the stories meaningful to the people of the Inland Empire.

 ABC7 Broadcast Center